 A poetic pick, thanks to English Romantic writer John Keats.

 It looks like another spelling for surname name Keane, and it might be.
 But Keen is also a word name, a modern virtue pick meaning sharp or eager.

 Brief, brisk, and effortlessly Scottish.

 This German surname might’ve signified low social status – a peasant.
-But in 2021, Kemper sounds friendly and approachable.
+But today, Kemper sounds friendly and approachable.

 A surname name of uncertain origin, Kendry sounds like a mix between the Ken- names of an earlier era, and surname names parents love now.